jedie/PyLucid/README.rst

  about PyLucid
 ===============

-PyLucid is a Open Source web content management system written in Python using `Django, jQuery and many more external software... <http://www.pylucid.org/permalink/41/dependencies-and-copyrights>`_
+PyLucid is an Open Source web content management system written in Python using `Django, jQuery and many more external software... <http://www.pylucid.org/permalink/41/dependencies-and-copyrights>`_

 Some PyLucid Features are: